simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Dec 05 2023 0644 UTC.

-Radio Blackout Forecast for Dec 05-Dec 07 2023
+Radio Blackout Forecast for Dec 06-Dec 08 2023

-              Dec 05        Dec 06        Dec 07
+              Dec 06        Dec 07        Dec 08
-R1-R2           30%           25%           25%
+R1-R2           40%           40%           40%
-R3 or greater    5%            5%            5%
+R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 05-07 Dec.
+Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity will persist through 08 Dec.

 ```